PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 <br>
 Inspecting the figure, LayerNorm preserves the relative differences between features - notice how the pattern of variation across features (F0-F4) remains similar to the original data, just shifted and scaled consistently.
 In contrast, BatchNorm forces each feature to have the same distribution across the batch (mean≈0, variance≈1), destroying the original relationships between features and making all feature nearly identical.
 This makes LayerNorm better suited for tabular data where the relative scales and distributions of different features carry important information about the underlying patterns.

-#### Why Layer Normalization in TabPFN?
+#### Why Layer Normalization in nanoTabPFN?
-In the TabPFN architecture, Layer Normalization is used instead of Batch Normalization.
+In the nanoTabPFN architecture, Layer Normalization is used instead of Batch Normalization.
 This choice is crucial for several reasons:
 1. **Independence of Rows**: Each row in the tabular data represents an independent example, and LayerNorm normalizes across features within each row, preserving this independence
-2. **Heterogeneous Batches**: TabPFN processes batches where each row can come from different datasets or distributions.
+2. **Heterogeneous Batches**: nanoTabPFN processes batches where each row can come from different datasets or distributions.
 LayerNorm does not assume that all rows are from the same distribution, making it more robust in this context
-3. **Sample-wise Normalization**: LayerNorm computes statistics across all features within each sample, making it independent of other samples in the batch.
-This is ideal when processing heterogeneous batches where samples may come from different distributions
+3. **Sample-wise Normalization**: Each cell is normalized using only its own embedding vector, ensuring independence across the batch
 ## Output Selection and Decoding

 After processing through the transformer stack, the model extracts predictions: